Master's

 At left, one student studying alone in chair; at right, group of four students studying at table.

 We provide students with the best of both worlds: a student-centered experience at a top-notch research university.
-You’ll join small classes and immerse yourself in cutting-edge, interdisciplinary work led by innovative faculty.
+You’ll immerse yourself in cutting-edge, interdisciplinary work led by innovative faculty.

 Master's degrees require a minimum of 30 credits and the fulfillment of at least 10 courses at the 100-level or above with grades of S (satisfactory) or at least a B-.
 Program requirements may vary.
 Our master of science programs in Computer Science allow you to study part-time, so you can get back into the job market with your updated skills.
-All of our MS programs can be taken on a part-time basis.
+All of our programs can be taken on a part-time basis, and scholarships are available in some certificate and master’s programs.

 MS in Computer Science